ErikOnBike/CodeParadise/README.md

 "If you serve the static files using your own HTTP server, you can start the WebSocket server using:"
 "CpRemoteEnvironmentServer newOnPort: 8080 path: '/io'."
 ```

+The WebSocket server is listening on path `/io` by default (see example above).
+If you change this, please also update `app.html` in which the path is hardcoded.

 When you are done or want to reset the environment, the following code can be executed:
 ```Smalltalk